open-city/civic-json-worker/README.md

 ## Setup this app

 Propping this sucker up for oneself is pretty simple.
-Howver, there are some basic requirements which can be gotten in the standard Python fashion (assuming you are working in a [virtualenv](https://pypi.python.org/pypi/virtualenv)):
+However, there are some basic requirements which can be gotten in the standard Python fashion (assuming you are working in a [virtualenv](https://pypi.python.org/pypi/virtualenv)):

 ``` bash